Kyline Alcantara

-Early life
+Early life and education

 Kyline Nicole Aquino Alcantara Manga, (Note: The Philippine Star reported her full name Kyline Nicole Aquino Alcantara while GMA Integrated News added her paternal family name Manga.) the youngest of three siblings, was born on September 3, 2002, in Ocampo, Camarines Sur, Philippines.
 Her parents separated when Alcantara was four years old but later reconciled with each other after 10 years.

 Alcantara attended Saint Francis of Assisi College for her primary education and later attended Academy of Christian Excellence Montessori for two years of high school before moving into Exodus Elementary School.
 Drawn to the Armed Forces of the Philippines' strength, Alcantara said she wanted to enlist in the military, a job they did not offer.

 At age seven, she gained attention from show business instead after participating in theatrical plays.
 Before auditioning as a cast member in Goin' Bulilit (2005–2009), Alcantara's family traveled to ABS-CBN Broadcasting Center in Diliman, Quezon City, where they arrived too late and noticed auditions had ended.